 Cortisol also plays an important role in regulating our sleep-wake cycle and acts as a kind of antagonist to the well-known sleep hormone melatonin.
 Melatonin makes us tired in the evening and prepares the body for the rest phase.
 Overnight, melatonin levels drop and our body produces more cortisol, which is then responsible for waking us up and being active again in the morning after sleep.

 If we feel stress before going to bed, the cortisol level rises exactly when the body actually needs to rest.
 This often leads to problems falling asleep and promotes sleep and concentration disorders, which in turn has a negative effect on sleep and its important function for health, well-being and performance.

 Certain plant-based extracts can naturally aid in relaxation and help gently release stress and tension.
 This is particularly important in the evening in order to quickly find a restful sleep.
 That's why today we're introducing you to 5 herbal extracts that can help you unwind after a stressful day and get your body in the mood for sleep.

 You might also be interested in these articles:

 The 5 best plant extracts for relaxation

-Hops are particularly rich in healthy tannins and bitter compounds, with the bitter compounds humulone and lupulone in particular thought to be essential to the plant's sleep-inducing and relaxing effects.
+Hop is particularly rich in healthy tannins and bitter substances, with the bitter substances humulone and lupulone in particular being essential for the sleep-promoting and relaxing effect of the plant.
 And studies also show that hops can have a calming effect on the central nervous system.

 Especially in combination with other calming substances such as lemon balm, lavender or valerian, hops are said to have a calming effect and promote relaxation.